finos/common-domain-model/documentation/source/documentation.rst

 * **A lifecycle event describes a change in the state of a trade**, i.e. there must be different before/after trade states based on that lifecycle event.
 * **The product definition that underlies the transaction remains immutable**, unless agreed (negotiated) between the parties to that transaction as part of a specific trade lifecycle event.
 Automated events, for instance resets or cashflow payments, should not alter the product definition.
-* **The history of the trade state can be reconstructed at any point in the trade lifecycle** because the CDM implements a *lineage* concept at multiple levels of events.
+* **The history of the trade state can be reconstructed at any point in the trade lifecycle**, i.e. the CDM implements a *lineage* between states as the trade goes through state transitions.
 * **The state is trade-specific**, not product-specific (i.e. it is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.

 The data structures in the event model are organised into four main sub-structures to represent state transitions, as described below: